 Small business owners need to take notice of the new regulation, as failure to do so can result in severe penalties and reputational damage.
 Transparency is at the heart of GDPR, meaning small businesses need to be absolutely clear what personal data they are collecting and what it will be used for – and use the most accessible language while doing so.
 There needs to be a clear option for consumers to opt out, or to withdraw previously granted consent.

-In the event a business is penalised, having the right insurance might be the difference between folding or continuing to trade.
+In the face of potential penalties and penalisation, having the right business insurance might be the difference between folding or continuing to trade.
 Cyber and Data Insurance from Hiscox could be a key factor in helping businesses comply with the strict requirements of GDPR in the event a business suffers a data breach.
 The policy provides access to a range of experts, such as IT forensics and legal specialists, who can help to resolve an incident as quickly as possible, as well as ensuring that regulatory requirements (such as the need to notify the ICO within 72 hours of discovering a breach) are met.

 The ICO has been very fair so far and hasn’t penalised companies harshly where they can show that they have taken proportionate action to remedy incidents and comply with the new regulation.
 But this doesn’t mean SMEs can put GDPR on the back burner – far from it.
 With so much coverage in the media, there isn’t really any excuse for small business owners to claim ignorance, and the ICO has already shown their willingness to pursue small businesses where they do fall foul of the law.